project-zot/project-zot.github.io/docs/articles/benchmarking-with-zb.md

 ## Building zb from source

-To build the `zb` binary, copy or clone the `zot` project from GitHub and execute the `make bench` command in the `zot` directory.
-Use the same command options that you used to build `zot`, as shown:
+To build the zb binary, copy or clone the zot project from GitHub and execute the `make bench` command in the `zot` directory.
+Use the same command options that you used to build zot, as shown:

 `make OS=os ARCH=architecture bench`

-For example, the following command builds `zb` for an Intel-based MacOS server:
+For example, the following command builds zb for an Intel-based MacOS server:

 `make OS=darwin ARCH=amd64 bench`

 In this example, the resulting executable file is `zb-darwin-amd64` in the `zot/bin` directory.

-> **Tip:**
+> :bulb:
-> A sample Dockerfile for `zb` is available at [Dockerfile-zb](https://github.com/project-zot/zot/tree/main/build/Dockerfile-zb).
+> A sample Dockerfile for zb is available at [Dockerfile-zb](https://github.com/project-zot/zot/tree/main/build/Dockerfile-zb).

 ## Running zb

+The original filename of the executable file will reflect the build options, such as `zb-linux-amd64.` For convenience, you can rename the executable to simply `zb`.

-> **Tip:**
+> :bulb:
 > The instructions and examples in this guide use `zb` as the name of the executable file.

-The original filename of the executable file will reflect the build options, such as `zb-linux-amd64.` For convenience, you can rename the executable to simply `zb.`

 ### Usage